bbauska/HTML5-Basics/README.md

  <nav class='mobile-nav' role='navigation' aria-label='Mobile Menu'>List of Links</nav>
 ```

 While seeming redundant, is actually useful for screen readers.
-It wouldn\'t read the
+It wouldn't read the
 aria-label on this navigation, which is really helpful for giving greater context to
 visually impaired users, without the `role="navigation"`.